Insurance Claims Data Platform on GCP

 P05: True streaming pipeline (local only)

 P03 answers “what happened today?” after the fact.
 P05 answers “what is happening right now?” as it unfolds.
 The difference matters in production: fraud detection needs seconds, not hours.
-Monitoring reserve adequacy benefits from seeing claim surges as they happen, not the next day.

-P05 is not deployed because streaming Dataflow costs $50 to $100 per day, since it requires workers running permanently.
+P05 is not deployed because streaming Dataflow costs $50 to $100 per day; it requires workers running permanently.
 The code is Dataflow-ready; only the deployment target changes.
 Not deploying it is a cost decision, not a technical limitation.
 A two-hour demo would cost under $10 if needed to prove it works in production.

 P06: Insurance pricing ML pipeline